-Can the Range and Distribution of a Rare, Cryptic Turtle Species be Delineated using eDNA?
+Range and Distribution of Rare Turtle Species Delineated with E-DNA for Conservation Practice

 Mentor: Dr. Tom Langen